Web Development tutor near me in Canada

 Web development lessons in Toronto, Edmonton

-Ishita taught 27 days ago
+Ishita taught about 2 months ago

 The Student and Tutor focused on web development, specifically implementing dynamic author and book pages with linking and styling.
 They worked on creating new routes, handling data retrieval, integrating the `next/link` component, and resolving UI/UX issues such as hover effects and image aspect ratios.
 The next steps involve addressing remaining functionalities like non-working buttons in the 'explore' section and potential enhancements to list management.